appium/appium-uiautomator2-driver/README.md

 ### A gesture, like scroll or swipe, does not have any effect / It is unclear how to do it

 The UiAutomator2 driver provides multiple options for touch gestures automation.
-For simple gestures, like swipe, scroll or pinch use the corresponding [gesture shortcuts](#mobile-gesture-commands).
+For simple gestures, like swipe, scroll, drag, double click, fling or pinch use the corresponding [gesture shortcuts](#mobile-gesture-commands).
 You may also use [UiScrollable-based UiAutomator locators](./docs/uiautomator-uiselector.md) to automate various scrolling behaviours.
-For more complicated gestures
-consider using [W3C actions](https://w3c.github.io/webdriver/#actions).
+For more sophisticated gestures consider using [W3C actions](https://w3c.github.io/webdriver/#actions).